Love brown rice, but don't love cooking it on the stovetop? Here's an easy tutorial to make Instant Pot brown rice with cilantro lime seasoning.

 - Set Instant Pot to pressure cook/manual, high pressure.
 Set the cook time for 24 minutes.

 - The Instant Pot will take about 6 minutes to come to pressure, and then will start counting down the cook time.
 The Instant Pot will beep to let you know the cook time has finished.
 After the cook time is finished, the machine will begin the natural release process, and the countdown timer will start counting up.
 Allow the Instant Pot to do a natural release for 25 minutes.After 25 minutes, carefully quick release the remaining pressure by using the handle of a long spoon (I use a wooden spoon) to turn the steam valve to venting.
-Tip: Quick release can be messy– the vent will shoot some liquids out with the steam.
+Tip: Quick release can be messy– the vent will let loose some liquids with the steam.
 Lay a kitchen towel over the top to keep your kitchen clean.

 - Wait for the steam to escape and the pin to drop down.
 Then, carefully remove the lid.